 We have discussed at length about the health benefits of bromelain in a previous post.
-As already said, it is an invaluable enzyme for improving digestion and alleviating a number of other ailments.
+As we’ve said before, it’s an invaluable enzyme for improving digestion and alleviating a number of other ailments.

-You cannot bring up bromelain foods without talking about pineapples.
+You can’t bring up bromelain foods without talking about pineapples.
 It’s almost as if mother nature created pineapples just for the purpose of adding this enzyme.

 Pineapple bromelain is mostly concentrated in the fruit’s stem.
-That’s the center, or core of the fruit.
+That’s the center, or core, of the fruit.
 Ironically, this is also the part of the fruit some people avoid eating.
 This part tends to be firmer and less juicy.
 In canned pineapples, the core is also typically removed.
-However, you absolutely need to eat the center portion if you wish to reap the full health benefits it has to offer.
+However, you absolutely need to eat the center portion if you wish to reap the full health bromelian benefits.

 Fortunately, while pineapple’s peak season runs from March through July, it is available year-round in most regions.

-Of course, papain is related but it’s a different enzyme, so why are we including it in this list of foods with bromelain?
+Of course, papain is related, but it’s a different enzyme, so why are we including it in this list of bromelain foods?
 Papain is known to boost the absorption rate of bromelain.
 Both papaya and pineapples are also grown in the same tropical climates.
-It’s almost as if they’re meant and destined to be eaten together for maximum benefits.
-They’re compatible like salt and butter.
+It’s almost as if they’re meant to be eaten together for maximum benefits.
+They’re compatible, like butter and salt.

 3. Pineapple Juice